 One thing many of us love about working here at Compassion is that we have a front-row seat to the many incredible ways God is working—both around the world and right here in Canada!
 We get to witness time and time again the resilience of incredibly strong children and families living in poverty around the world.
 We get to cheer on Canadians as they use their creative gifts and talents to support children across the globe.

 And the beautiful thing?
 Since the pandemic, we can’t count on our fingers and toes how many moments we have seen that have brought us close to tears.
-We want to share these moments with you, to bring you hope this Thanksgiving and remind you that even in the darkness of this year, God is still working powerfully.
+We want to share these moments with you, to bring you hope and remind you that even in the darkness of this year, God is still working powerfully.